-Pardee who has been at helm of The Children’s Institute for the past three years is a Pennsylvanian through and through.
+Pardee, who has been at helm of The Children’s Institute for the past three years, is a Pennsylvanian through and through.
 “I grew up in Punxsutawney.
-I have all the groundhog gear—hat, shirt, cookie cutters, you name it,” said Pardee, who earned her bachelor’s degree, MBA, and doctorate from Indiana University of Pennsylvania.
+I have all the groundhog gear—hat, shirt, cookie cutters, you name it,” said Pardee.
+She stayed in PA to earned her bachelor’s degree, MBA, and doctorate from Indiana University of Pennsylvania.
 “I looked around at other schools, but I didn’t want to stray too far from home and my family.”

 However, she and her family did move to Ohio for a time.
 “Three weeks after we moved to Ohio, my husband found me crying.
 My points of reference were gone.
 I missed seeing people wearing Pirates hats or Steelers jerseys.
 And there were no Giant Eagles!”
 They moved home after a year, and Wendy jumped at the opportunity to work at The Children’s Institute.

 “Back in the mid-90s, I had been working for another nonprofit, and while we were drafting our strategic plan, someone suggested to me that I look at the strategic plan that The Children’s Institute had.
 I’ve been an admirer of The Children’s Institute and the work they did ever since,” said Wendy.